fuhaitao95/MLPET/Readme.md

 # Readme

-Source code for paper "MPTF: A Multi-Level Prompt-Enhanced Transformer Framework for Unified Molecular Property and Drug-Drug Interaction event Prediction".
+Source code for the paper "MPTF: A Multi-Level Prompt-Enhanced Transformer Framework for Unified Molecular Property and Drug-Drug Interaction event Prediction".